Workpoint menu

 Human understanding is essential for the successful implementation of any digital solution.
 That’s because new technology needs buy-in from the top-down, and from the bottom up.
 If people don’t have an understanding of how to use it and why it’s important, they’ll be more resistant to change.

-To ensure a strategic digitization program is successful, it’s important to consider how to implement the solution in a way that will work best for the people in your company.
+To ensure a strategic digitisation program is successful, it’s important to consider how to implement the solution in a way that will work best for the people in your company.
 That requires a focus on your frontline workforce and managers, their challenges, their problems, and where they see themselves in the future.

 For generations, work has typically involved workers commuting to a place of work, performing their duties, and then returning home.
 Particularly for older age groups, it’s important to understand how they work and what work means to them.